roadfoodr/tinware/prompts/tinware-FSD-current.md

 - The "Retry" button appears after the end of a round

 ### 6.4 InputArea
+- For AddOne:
   - Displays a single-letter input field
   - Positions the input field before or after the root word based on the current scenario's subtopic
+- For BingoStem:
+  - Displays a seven-letter input field
+  - Shows the rack (ROOT + SUBTOPIC) above the input field
+- Submit button is present for BingoStem and is disabled until 7 letters are entered

 ## 7. Game State Management

 ### 7.1 useGameLogic Hook
 - Manages the overall game state
-- Handles user input processing
+- Handles user input processing for both AddOne and BingoStem
 - Manages the display and hiding of hints
 - Handles the transition between scenarios and rounds
 - Implements retry functionality for repeating a scenario